 The BioDrain Streamway TM FMS, a fluid collection and measurement system, addresses the need for a simple, safe, virtually hands-free, touchscreen computer-controlled, method of removing, retaining, calculating fluid loss and disposing of fluid waste during operative procedures.
 The FMS would replace the manual process of collecting fluids in canisters and transporting and dumping in sinks outside of the operating room that is still being used by many hospitals and surgical centers.
 The manual process involving canisters requires that the operating room personnel open the canisters that contain waste fluid, often several liters, at the end of the surgical procedure and either add a solidifying agent or empty the canisters in the hospital drain system.
 Some facilities require that used canisters be cleaned by staff and reused.
 It is during these processes that there is increased potential for contact with the waste fluid through splashing or spills.
 The FMS eliminates the use of canisters and these cleaning and disposal steps by collecting the waste fluid in the internal collection chamber and automatically disposing of the fluid with no handling by personnel.
-Near the end of each procedure, a proprietary cleaning fluid, that is provided under an exclusive licensing agreement with Oculus Innovative Sciences, for surgical fluid management applications, is attached to the FMS and an automatic cleaning cycle ensues, making the FMS ready for the next procedure.
-The cleaning fluid bottle is attached to the port on the FMS device.
+Near the end of each procedure, a proprietary cleaning fluid, that is provided under an exclusive licensing agreement with Oculus Innovative Sciences, for surgical fluid management applications, is attached to the FMS advice.
 The cleaning fluid bottle and its contents are not contaminated and are used to clean the internal fluid pathway in the FMS device to which personnel have no exposure.
 During the cleaning cycle, the cleaning fluid is pulled from the bottle into the FMS, and then disposed in the same manner as the waste fluid from the surgical case.
 At the end of the cleaning cycle, the bottle is discarded.
-Any suction tubing used during the procedure must be disposed of in the same manner as suction tubi
+Any suction tubing used during the procedure must be disposed of in the same manner as suction tubing used with the canister system.
+Handling of this tubing does present the potential for personnel exposure but that potential in minimal.
 It is in the facilities that still use manual processes that our product may provide substantial cost savings and improvements in safety.
 In cases where healthcare organizations re-use canisters, the FMS cleaning process eliminates the need for cleaning of canisters for re-use.
 The FMS reduces the safety issues facing operating room nurses, the cost of the handling process, and the amount of infectious waste generated when the traditional method of disposing of canisters is used.
 The FMS is fully automated, does not require transport to and from the operating room and eliminates any canister that requires emptying.
 It is positioned to penetrate its market segment due to its virtually hands free operation, simple design, ease of use and efficiency in removal of infectious waste with minimal exposure of operating room personnel to potentially infectious material.